-Bachelor of Arts (B.A.), Bachelor of Science (B.S.), Bachelor of Music (B.Mus.), Bachelor of Music Education (B.Mus.Ed.), Bachelor of Fine Arts (B.F.A.)
+Bachelor of Arts (B.A.), Bachelor of Science (B.S.), Bachelor of Music (B.Mus.),

+Bachelor of Music Education (B.Mus.Ed.), Bachelor of Fine Arts (B.F.A.)

-- 1. A cumulative overall grade point average of 2.00.
+- A cumulative overall grade point average of 2.00.
 The cumulative GPA includes only courses taken at Bethel. - 2.
 A 2.25 grade point average in one's major, unless otherwise noted.
 The major GPA includes all courses required in the major and all electives taken for the major at Bethel. - 3.
 A minimum of 122 semester credit hours. - 4.
-The following must be taken in programs that meet Bethel residency requirements or at Bethel (see Office of the Registrar or Office of Off-Campus Programs/International Studies): - at least 28 of the last 35 credits, - at least half of the credits used to meet the requirements of the major, - a Contemporary Christian Issues course (must be taken at Bethel; cannot be brought in through any other programs), - a minimum of 3 semester credit hours in General Education Bible and theology courses. - 5.
-A minimum of 37 credits at the upper-division level (300 and 400). - 6.
-All General Education required courses and experiences listed on the General Education Entry/Transfer Level chart on the following pages that are indicated by a "Yes" for their entry level. - 7.
-Completion of interim courses as indicated on the General Education Entry/Transfer Level chart on the following pages (minimum of 3 credits, maximum of 5 credits per interim). - 8.
-Completion of the requirements of a major (listed by department in this catalog). - 9.
+The following must be taken in programs that meet Bethel residency requirements or at Bethel (see Office of the Registrar or Office of Off-Campus Programs/International Studies): - at least 28 of the last 35 credits, - · at least half of the credits used to meet the requirements of the major, - a Contemporary Christian Issues course (must be taken at Bethel; cannot be brought in through any other programs), - 5.
+A minimum of 3 semester credit hours in General Education Bible and theology courses. - 6.
+GES 130 Christianity and Western Culture or GES 145 through GES244 in the Humanties Program (see General Education Entry/Transfer Level Chart for further information).

+- 7. A minimum of 37 credits at the upper-division level (300 and 400). - 8.
+All General Education required courses and experiences listed on the General Education Entry/Transfer Level chart on the following pages that are indicated by a "Yes" for their entry level. - Completion of interim courses as indicated on the General Education Entry/Transfer Level chart on the following pages (minimum of 3 credits, maximum of 5 credits per interim). - 10.
+Completion of the requirements of a major (listed by department in this catalog). - 11.
 Demonstration of basic competencies in: - Writing: One course is designated in each major, in addition to the required College Writing course and a writing emphasis in Comparative Systems and Contemporary Christian Issues courses. - Speaking: One upper-division course is designated in each major, in addition to required speaking assignments in the Nature of Persons and Contemporary Christian Issues courses. - Computing: As Bethel faculty increase the applications of computing to regular courses in each major, student knowledge of basic uses in their fields will be required.
 Elective computer literacy courses and noncredit workshops on general skills are available regularly.
-Students are encouraged to bring their personal computers with them to campus. - 10.
-Completion of any departmental and institutional assessment activities. - 11.
-Upon completion of program, participation in commencement ceremonies is expected.
+Students are encouraged to bring their personal computers with them to campus. - 12.
+Completion of any departmental and institutional assessment activities. - Upon completion of program, participation in commencement ceremonies is expected. - 14.
+Participation in commencement ceremonies is permitted for students who have not completed all graduation requirements provided that they have no more than a total of seven (7) credits remaining.
+For May commencement, students must plan to complete their courses by the end of the fall term of the next academic year.
+For December commencement, courses must be completed by the end of the spring term of the same academic year.
+Policies regarding residency requirements as well as any departmental residency requirements apply.